fluencelabs/examples/ts-oracle/Readme.md

 Timestamp oracles can alleviate this concern by aggregating and processing a variety of timestamp sources into a point- or range-estimate.
 The Fluence peer-to-peer network offers a (soon to be) large number of independent nodes that can serve as timestamp sources.
 Moreover, through Kademlia or Trustgraph neighborhood specification, trustworthy, spam-free nodes can be queried to seed a timestamp oracle.

 **Note: The timestamps are currently NOT signed by the nodes.
-But that should be easily improved.
+But that could be easily addressed.
 Also, we are not using a Trustgraph.**

 ### Approach